lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 ![Azure Infrastructure](./Library/Azure-Logo.png)

-A Collection of resources for Microsoft practice building in the Azure solution area.
+A Collection of resources for Microsoft practice building in the Azure infrastructure solution area.
 For a view of other solution areas, please see the [Taxonomy](./Taxonomy).

 To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).